 Suzuki Car Insurance Prospectus

 Starting from Suzuki Loom Works in 1909, founder Michio Suzuki diversified the business of building looms to car manufacturing by 1937.
-As a result, in 1954 a Japanese multinational, Suzuki Motor Corporation was founded with the headquarters in Tokyo.
+As a result, in 1954 a Japanese multinational, Suzuki Motor Corporation was founded with its headquarters in Tokyo.
 Before car manufacturing, Suzuki also built 2 stroke engines for autos and motorcycles.
 Until 2015, around 19.9% of Suzuki’s stakes were owned by Volkswagen.
-Suzuki is one of the largest automakers in a worldwide market but no longer sells cars in North America since 2012.
+Suzuki is one of the largest automakers in the worldwide market but no longer sells cars in North America since 2012.
 So, mostly used Suzuki cars are available in the Canadian market today.
 Apart from cars, Suzuki also makes motorcycles, ATVs, and marine equipment.
-Some of the popular Suzuki models include Alto, Wagon R, Grand Vitara, Forenza and Reno.
+Some of the popular Suzuki models include Alto, Wagon R, Grand Vitara, Forenza, and Reno.

 Suzuki Car Insurance Impact

 There are many vehicle factors that insurance companies consider while calculating premium rates.
 If a particular brand of vehicle has known safety issues, the car models for that year may have a higher cost of insurance due to the increased risk.
 Some older Suzuki models of years 2004 – 2008 has known overheating issues for headlight switch and daytime lights causing a fire hazard.
 Grand Vitara and SX4 models from 2006 – 2011 also have some front airbag deployment issues.
 This is due to wrong passenger classification as it functions only if a child is seated in the front.
-The difficulty in availability of replacement parts for some models may increase the insurance cost of Suzuki cars.
+The difficulty in the availability of replacement parts for some models may increase the insurance cost of Suzuki cars.
 But overall the insurance premiums for Suzuki cars are below the average.

 Suzuki Accident Benefit Performance

-On an average, most Suzuki cars do provide sufficient level of protection to occupants in case of a crash.
-An exception would be the Suzuki Swift models.
+On average, most Suzuki cars do provide a sufficient level of protection to occupants in case of a crash.
+An exception would be the Suzuki Swift model.
 When compared to other models, the Suzuki Swift model has higher than average claims cost due to accidents.
-As per the crash testing by Insurance Institute for Highway Safety, Suzuki Aerio model got very good safety ratings.
+As per the crash testing by Insurance Institute for Highway Safety, the Suzuki Aerio model got very good safety ratings.
 Suzuki has a somewhat negative brand perception among North American auto consumers despite the company’s efforts to build reliability.
 Though new car sales had been discontinued, aftermarket parts for some models are available through their service network.
 For other models, it may be difficult to get OEM parts.
 This could mean issues for repairs and replacement in the case of an accident.
 Some of the models cannot be fitted with comparative parts and would need genuine parts for proper functioning.

 Suzuki Collision And Comprehensive Claim Costs